addyosmani/es6-tools/README.md

 * [ES6 on node](http://h3manth.com/new/blog/2013/es6-on-nodejs/) - How to use ES6 features in node.js.
 * [es6-translate](https://github.com/calvinmetcalf/es6-translate) - Uses the ES6 loader hooks to load (node flavored) commonjs packages in ES6.
 * [Isparta](https://github.com/douglasduteil/isparta)
-* [6to5-node](http://babeljs.io/docs/usage/cli/#babel-node) - Run node cli with ES6 transpiling using 6to5.
+* [babel-node](http://babeljs.io/docs/usage/cli/#babel-node) - Run node cli with ES6 transpiling using Babel.
 * [ES6 Lab setup](https://github.com/hemanth/es6-lab-setup) - A simple setup for transpiling ES6 to ES5 using `6to5` or `traceur` with `gulp` and `jasmine` support.
 * [TypeScript](http://www.typescriptlang.org/) - A superset of ECMAScript with strict typing that aims to align with ES6